Assistance programs McLean, Webster, Henderson, Hancock, Ohio, and Union County.

 Hancock County Food Pantry can provide free food to low income and needy families.
 415 Main Cross Street, Hawesville, Kentucky, 42348.
 Call (270) 927-6500

 Ohio County Food Pantry has boxed, canned, perishable goods, and frozen food to the low income citizens of Ohio County.
 1220 S. Main Street, Hartford, KY 42347.
 Telephone - (270) 775-5913.
-Click more Kentucky food pantries.
+Click more information on Kentucky free food pantries.

 Senior Services – Meals on Wheels of Ohio County, phone (270) 298-4460, will offer low cost, nutritional meals to home bound senior citizens across the county and city of Hartford.